Robotics-Club-IIT-BHU/Summer-Camp-2022-Phase-1/When Robot met Theory/Part 1 - Universal Robot Structure/README.md

 **Note**: The visual tag is only for the visual properties of the links.
 If you want to enable collision properties for the visible portion, you need to add a collision tag and add same attributes and values as you added in the visual tag.
 Otherwise, your link will _seem_ to be at one place and will be having _collisions_ at some other unknown place :)

 You might have some trouble debugging the URDF file.
-The tags and syntax might temp you to scratch your head.
+The tags and syntax might tempt you to scratch your head.
 Hopefully, linux users have a work around this problem.
 Open your terminal and type the following command:

     $ sudo apt-get install liburdfdom-tools